Wednesday, December 05, 2007

 Thinking of you......

-At 9:13 AM, Blogger annie said...
+At 9:13 AM, Blogger Annie said...

 May God continue to bless you for the love you share with others.

-At 10:34 AM, Blogger Kathleen Marie said...
+At 10:34 AM, Blogger Ms. Kathleen said...

 What a learning process you have been through and it is so nice you have gotten to meet the parents.
 I think knowing more helps you also to know how to pray for this little one.